ChimeraCoder/intro-to-scipy-and-numpy/README.md

 ### Installation and Use

-If you have IPython installed, you likely already have the IPython Notebook installed as well.
+If you have [IPython](http://ipython.org/) installed, you likely already have the [IPython Notebook](http://ipython.org/notebook.html)  installed as well.

-Open the IPython notebook web view
+Open the IPython notebook web view:

 ````sh
 $ ipython notebook